- > MacBook Air

 There is no option to upgrade the processor from 1.6GHz, but you can choose 16GB RAM as a build-to-order option.
 And you can up the storage further to 1TB for an extra £400/$400.

-While the Air probably still isn't powerful enough for gamers or video editors, but for students, commuters, and casual users, it should be a good option - and the cheapest too.
+While the Air probably still isn't powerful enough for gamers or video editors, but for students, commuters, and casual users, it is a good option - and the cheapest too.

 Connectivity is limited; it's a small and thin laptop so you sacrifice some ports.
 You get two Thunderbolt 3 (USB‑C) ports, which support DisplayPort monitors, Thunderbolt and USB C, as well as being a means to charge the laptop.
 There will be disappointment that MagSafe 2, the two USB 3.0 ports, and the SDXC card slot are long gone.